-The Executive Medical Director has overall responsibility for risk management and ensuring Divisional Directors and managers are supported to fulfil out their responsibilities in line with this policy.
-This is facilitated by the Risk Management Board, Chaired by the Executive Medical Director.
+The Executive Medical Director is the Board member with operational responsibility for risk management and ensuring Divisional Directors and managers are supported to fulfil out their responsibilities in line with this policy.
+This is facilitated by the Risk Management Board, chaired by the Executive Medical Director.